celestiaorg/docs/nodes/mainnet.md

 to connect to them.
 Learn about the different endpoint types [in the Cosmos SDK documentation](https://docs.cosmos.network/v0.50/learn/advanced/grpc_rest).

-Here is a list of options of the type of nodes you can run in order to participate in Mainnet Beta:
+Here is a list of options of the types of nodes you can run in order to participate in Mainnet Beta:

 ### Consensus nodes